A Quick Look at Delhi’s Odd-Even Rule Car System

 What does an odd-even scheme mean for insurance?

-Due to the odd-even scheme, there might be a reduction in car insurance policy premium as risks from a vehicle’s usage would come down.
-As cars would be out in the street only for half the number of days, it may help to lower the risks of accidents.
-Mr. Sanjay Datta, chief of underwriting and claims at ICICI Lombard, with the minimum usage of cars, risks for vehicle owners and insurance companies would also come down.
-However, considering the frequency of car insurance claims, there is no substantial proof to validate that only good drivers will be on roads.
-Also, due to light traffic, there may be a situation of over-speeding, which may also lead to more accidents.
+Due to the odd-even scheme, there might be a reduction in car insurance policy premiums as risks from a vehicle’s usage would come down.
+As cars would be out in the street only for half the number of days, it may help lower the risk of accidents.
+Mr. Sanjay Datta, chief of underwriting and claims at ICICI Lombard, said that chances for vehicle owners and insurance companies would also come down with the minimum usage of cars.
+However, considering the frequency of car insurance claims, there is no substantial proof to validate that only good drivers will be on the roads.
+Also, due to light traffic, there may be a situation of over-speeding, which may lead to more accidents.

 In this situation, insurers may also plan to implement Usage-Based Insurance Premium (PAYD-Pay as you drive), which is prevalent in countries such as Japan and America.
-For the PAYD scheme to work, insurers will ask customers to shell out an advance premium based on the distance they are likely to cover during the policy’s tenure.
-The insurer will install a black box gadget in a car which will help to track the actual distance covered.
-After a year, a policyholder will either be asked to pay an extra premium if he has driven more, or the insurer may refund the extra premium or adjust the amount in the next year’s cover.
-In case of an accident during the policy tenure, the insurer will settle the claim.
+For the PAYD scheme to work, insurers will ask customers to shell out an advance premium based on the distance they will likely cover during the policy’s tenure.
+The insurer will install a black box gadget in a car to help track the distance covered.
+After a year, a policyholder will be asked to pay an extra premium if he has driven more.
+Alternatively, the insurer may refund the additional premium or adjust the amount in the next year’s cover.
+The insurer will settle the claim in case of an accident during the policy tenure.

 This odd-even scheme will impact personal accident covers for passengers in the case of insured vehicles.
 Though all comprehensive insurance policies cover drivers, the demand for additional personal accident cover for passengers may increase in the case of carpooling.
 At present, the insurance premium is primarily based on the usage—private and commercial usage.
-Overall, insurers will need to look at outcomes to adjust premiums accordingly closely.
+Overall, insurers must look at outcomes to adjust premiums closely.

 If not the odd-even rule, then what?

 Left to me, I would perhaps advocate for far stricter conditions than just the odd-even system.
-There are various things which we can do to curb air pollution in Delhi, such as:
+There are various things that we can do to curb air pollution in Delhi, such as:

-· Car-pooling is a great way to keep both Mother Nature and our pocket happy.
-The administration should also reward people who do car-pooling
+· Carpooling is a great way to keep Mother Nature and our pocket happy.
+The administration should also reward people who do carpooling

 · Promote electric cars and taxis on roads.
 Further, the government should reduce excise duties on these cars and reward their users by giving freebies, such as free parking